sap-tutorials/Tutorials/tutorials/cap-cloudsdk-3-basic-service/cap-cloudsdk-3-basic-service.md

 npm list --depth=0
 ```

-This should give you a top-level list (i.e. without nested dependencies) of the packages installed in this project directory.
-The output should look something like this:
+This should give you a top-level list (i.e. without nested dependencies) of the packages installed in this project.
+The output should look something like this (version numbers may be different):

 ```
 consumer-app@1.0.0 /home/qmacro/mission-temp/consumer-app